Geeks in Phoenix

 Check your drive for errors

 If you have run the Windows Update troubleshooters (repair/reset) and Windows Update is still not functioning correctly, it's time to do some general system checks.
 Sometimes there can be an error(s) with the file system that does not allow the troubleshooters to fix the issue(s).
 I have had this problem many times before.
-Nothing worse than feeling like a dog chasing his tail.
+There is nothing worse than feeling like a dog chasing his tail.
 At this point, check your drive for errors by running checkdisk.

 Check your drive for errors in Windows 11